gnilk/testrunner/README.md

  ... further output omitted...
 ```
-Each module is prefixed with
+Each library is prefixed with
 * `-` won't execute
 * `*` will execute